 The Hawaiian bakery most famous for its Coco Puffs is Liliha Bakery on Oahu.
 While they offer several different cream puffs, their Coco Puffs are what put them on the map.

 Liliha Bakery: This Oahu bakery holds the gold standard for Coco Puffs.

-T Komoda Store & Bakery: If you are doing the Road to Hana on Maui, definitely stop here to get all kinds of goodies including their cream puffs.
+T Komoda Store & Bakery: If you are doing the Road to Hana on Maui, definitely stop here to get all kinds of goodies and Hawaiian dishes, including their cream puffs.

 23. Butter Mochi

 If you like Japanese mochi, you’ll love the Hawaiian version.
 Just like the name implies, there is tons of butter, making it a decadent, chewy treat!

 It also has coconut milk and mochiko flour, and sometimes it’s topped with toasted shredded coconut.
 It’s made in a large pan and then cut into squares.

 It’s also pretty easy to make (especially if you already are making Mochiko Chicken.)
 The hard part is not eating the entire pan in one sitting!